 The scope I set for this project meant that I needed a batch of data the program could access.
 For this, I used a set of data based on Experian’s DelphiSelect API.
 This provides users with access to the data Experian hold on a person, which is used to create a credit file for that person.
 Lenders can then use this to inform their credit decisions (Experian, 2024).

+For my program to work, I needed a way to upload a Dataset to the SQL database.
+For support on this, I consulted our internal Data Delivery team.
+This was done over Microsoft Teams: